KAIST-VCLAB/fastbirefstereo/README.md

 ![teaser](teaser.jpg)

-This is the code release for our paper [Single-shot Monocular RGB-D Imaging using Uneven Double Refraction (CVPR 2020, Oral)](http://vclab.kaist.ac.kr/cvpr2020p2/).
+This repository contains the code for **[Single-shot Monocular RGB-D Imaging using Uneven Double Refraction (CVPR 2020, Oral)](http://vclab.kaist.ac.kr/cvpr2020p2/)**.

 In this work, we propose a method for monocular single-shot RGB-D imaging.
 Instead of learning depth from single-image depth cues, we revisit double-refraction imaging using a birefractive medium, measuring depth as the displacement of differently refracted images superimposed in a single capture.